-Both the ENVIRON and EOS degrees offer a Graduation with Distinction option.
+Both the ENVIRON and EOS degrees offer a Graduation with Distinction option for students demonstrating excellence both in their academic programs and the completion of a substantive thesis based on an independent research project.
 Interested students with a 3.0 grade point average overall and a 3.2 grade point average in their major should apply at the beginning of their senior year by submitting the form for Graduation with Distinction to the Undergraduate Program Office by October 1.
-Major GPA is calculated using only core and focus study courses and not co-requisites.
-More information about calculating GPA can be found on the Office of the University Registrar’s site.
-On the form, the student will describe the proposed research project and identify a primary faculty advisor who has agreed to supervise the research.
-The application form may be obtained online.
+Major GPA is calculated using only core and focus study courses (excluding independent research study courses) and not co-requisites.
+More information about calculating GPA can be found on the Office of the University Registrar’s site (https://registrar.duke.edu/student-records/how-calculate-gpa).
+See the Application and Deadlines tab for more information.

 Duke Libraries offer undergraduate students working on honors theses special privileges.
 More information can be found here.